 This means - the season will eventually change, I’m just not sure when.
 Be that as it may, we all must live somewhere.
 This leads us to an important point - do not just focus on the gain or loss of a house as a single buy and sell transaction.
 Think of your housing decisions as a series of transactions over decades.
 This series of transactions approach provides a hedge that means it doesn’t matter whether a single transaction is a gain or loss.
 In the context of housing as a series of transactions, your long-term housing value is hedged with a serial collar.
 This fancy-sounding finance word means:

-Nobel laureate Daniel Kahneman [ix] teaches us that people are weirdly more sensitive to losses as compared to gains.
+Nobel laureate Daniel Kahneman [xi] teaches us that people are weirdly more sensitive to losses as compared to gains.
 Dr. Kahneman said: “A person who has not made peace with his losses is likely to accept gambles that would be unacceptable to him otherwise.”
-As such, buyers tend to "lock-up" when it is perceived a housing market is peaking.
+As such, buyers tend to "lock up" when it is perceived a housing market is peaking.
 Our risk management approach provides "peace" for those perceived losses.
 The serial collar provides confidence it is ok to buy or sell, even when you think the market is at the top.
 The most important takeaways are 1) you are fooling yourself if you think you can time the market and 2) use your risk-enabled insight to overcome your natural loss aversion negatively impacting your willingness to change your mind.

 To be clear, this is not to suggest doing your homework and negotiating the best price is not important.
 It is.
 Allow your decision-making to benefit from a long-term risk management perspective.
-In the end, do not use “the market is too high to buy” mindset as an excuse not to participate in the housing market.
-Especially for first-time homebuyers, you have the advantage of time and the likelihood that you will be “trading-up” via multiple transactions through your life.
+In the end, do not use the “market is too high to buy” mindset as an excuse not to participate in the housing market.
+Especially for first-time homebuyers, you have the advantage of time and the likelihood that you will be “trading up” via multiple transactions throughout your life.
 As we explored in section 2, the time value of money takes time to accumulate.
 As such, the opportunity cost of renting is generally highest for younger buyers, especially when delayed.